 They concluded that including up to 15% of acid-treated shrimp meal in the chicken’s diet may have beneficial effects on egg-laying performance, along with improved eggshell quality and darker yolks.
 The report even suggests that acid-treated shrimp meal can extend the life of older laying hens and aged birds.

 According to the report, the darker egg yolks may be due to the increased level of astaxanthin in the chicken’s shrimp diet.

-These promising results show that shrimp meal can be an extra source of protein and calcium in a laying hen’s diet.
+These promising results show that shrimp meal can be an extra source of calcium and protein in a laying hen’s diet.

 How to serve shrimps to your flock

 Chickens love shrimps and will usually fight for every last bit.
 They prefer the full deal, whether they are cooked or raw.
-But they will also happily eat the shrimp tails and shrimp shells, fresh or dried.
+But they will also happily eat fresh or dried shrimp tails and shrimp shells.
 Some farmer feed also has dried shrimp protein in it.

-Just make sure the shrimps are not fried, seasoned, or floating in butter or oil.
+Just make sure the shrimp are not fried, seasoned, or floating in butter or oil.
 Also, ensure you don’t feed them with any garlic or onions.

 It also doesn’t matter if the box says Whiteleg Shrimp, Giant Tiger Prawn, Pink Shrimp, or Brown shrimp.
 They all belong to the same Crustacean family of shrimps.